 The next morning, Ashley & I got up early to go get some photos on the dunes.
 Phew, again, a challenging climb, barefoot in the hot sand.
 But worth every second because we got some amazing shots up there, and probably worked off those pisco sours from the night before!
 After our shoot, we packed up the car and headed off to Tacama Winery & Vineyards on our way to Paracas for our final day in Peru, but we’ll save that for another blog.

 We are so glad we put Huacachina in the itinerary.
-It was so different than the other places we explored in Peru, and we made some really awesome memories there.
+It was so different than the other places we explored in Peru, like the trek to Machu Picchu, and we made some really awesome memories there.
 Have you visited Huacachina?
 Will you be adding it to your list?
 Let us know in the comments below!